ZJUGKC/GKC/doc/compiler/WLang_en.md

 ### Namespace

+The namespace organizes the classes to a hierarchical structure according to conceptions.
+The namespace can be defined recursively.
+A namespace can be considered as a degraded class.
 The definitions of WLang classes must locate in a namespace.

 A namespace can be defined as follows:

 ```